kyma-project/test-infra/docs/prow/prow-monitoring.md

 Collecting all the data is not possible due to high costs, therefore there is a metric [filter](https://github.com/kyma-project/test-infra/blob/97f2b403f3e2ae6a4309da7e2293430f555442e8/prow/scripts/resources/prometheus-operator-stackdriver-patch.yaml#L14) applied to limit the volume of data sent to the Stackdriver.

 #### Alerting policies
-Stackdriver monitoring allow setup alerting policies.
-Alerting policies are able to send notifications through multiple communication channels like email or slack channel.
+Stackdriver Monitoring allows you to set up alerting policies that send notifications through multiple communication channels, such as email or Slack.
 When to send a notification is determined by criteria which has to be meet to trigger alert.
 It's possible to defined complex criteria by using multiple rules and logical operators.
 Triggering alerts can be based by different sources like regular monitoring metrics, log based metrics or uptime checks.